Presidency of Álvaro Uribe

-The presidency of Álvaro Uribe as the 31st president of Colombia began on August 7, 2002, hours after his inauguration, and ended on August 7, 2010.
-Uribe would be the first president in almost 20 years to win re-election, his three predecessors had They have been defeated in the electoral round for re-election, which generated great expectations regarding the Uribe administration, being by many one of the most influential in local politics.
+Álvaro Uribe's term as the 31st president of Colombia began with his first inauguration on August 7, 2002 and ended on August 7, 2010.
+Uribe, candidate of the Colombia First party of Antioquia, took office after a decisive victory about the Liberal candidate Horacio Serpa in the 2002 presidential election.
+Four years later, in the 2006 presidential election, he defeated the Democratic Pole candidate, Carlos Gaviria, to win re-election.
+Uribe is the first president not to represent either of the two traditional parties, Liberal and Conservative.

-Uribe's eight years as president marked a cycle of failed peace processes with the FARC guerrillas, and he was characterized by acting with a heavy hand and great representation against his detractors and against the people in multiple situations.

 Election

 Álvaro Uribe, who had been a member of the Liberal party, ran in the 2002 presidential elections initially as a candidate for his group.
 However, the candidate alleged a lack of guarantees to compete against former minister and former presidential candidate Horacio Serpa, for which he presented himself as an independent candidate.

 His main contenders were Serpa, representing the Liberal Party; former union leader Luis Eduardo Garzón for the Independent Democratic Pole, former minister Noemí Sanín for the Yes, Colombia Movement and senator Íngrid Betancourt for the Green Oxygen Party.
 Several liberal leaders and the Conservative Party (which in those elections withdrew from the candidacy of former minister Juan Camilo Restrepo) gave their support to Uribe.

 The elections were held in the midst of a strong security device in the face of threats from the FARC-EP since they found the population that did not come to vote in said election.